random-guys/siber/README.md

 ## What is SiberMetrics and how it works.

-- Record metrics from HTTP Request
-- Metrics exporter

-Use SiberMetrics in your typescript express server by Creating an instance of `SiberMetrics`.
+SiberMetrics are routers around prometheus client for node.js to record and export a histogram of an http request.

+- Create a global instance of SiberMetrics

 ```ts
 export const Metrics = new SiberMetrics(env);
 ```

-SiberMetrics allow you to record `success` or `failure` requests.
-You can either record metrics in your `Controller` or `Error` handler using its `record` method:
+- Record the request after it has been handled

 ```ts
 Metrics.record(req, res);
 ```

-Also SiberMetrics allow the export of all recorded metrics to prometeus server through the `send` method:

-Create an HTTP Handler to expose your server metrics to prometeus server.
+- Create an HTTP Handler to expose your server metrics to prometheus server.

 ```ts
 app.get("/metrics", Metrics.send.bind(Metrics));